Karidja Touré

 Karidja Touré (born 14 February 1994) is a French actress best known for starring in the film Girlhood.

 Life and career

-Karidja Touré was born in the Paris Suburb of Bondy, France, the daughter of an estate agent and a childcare worker.
+Karidja Touré was born in the Paris suburb of Bondy, the daughter of an estate agent and a childcare worker.
 Both of Touré's parents are from the Ivory Coast.
 She grew up in the 15th arrondissement of Paris and is a practicing Muslim.

-Touré was in her first year of an assistant management program when she was scouted by a casting director while at an amusement park for Céline Sciamma's film Girlhood.
+Touré was in her first year of study for a higher diploma when she was noticed at an amusement park by the casting director for Céline Sciamma's film Girlhood.
 For her work in the film she was nominated for a César Award for Most Promising Actress.

-She auditioned for the role of Storm in X-Men: Apocalypse, but the part eventually went to American actress Alexandra Shipp.
 In June 2015, she appeared in the music video for Louane Emera's single "Jeune (j'ai envie)".